jigsawpieces/carousel-transition/README.md

 </section>
 ```

-The "hidden" class is added to slides which we want to hide.
-When we click on either the carousel controls or carousel button, it uses jQuery to add/remove this class the relevant slides.
-The default CSS values for the class are as follows:
+The **.hidden** class is added to slides which we want to hide.
+When we click on either the carousel controls or carousel button, jQuery is used to add/remove this class the relevant slides.
+The default CSS values for the **.hidden** class are as follows:

 ```css
 .hidden {